 Sending multiple attachments scares me.
 Stick with one at most.

 Tip #7 – Include all relevant information

+Here is another important dos from cold email tips.
 This is the flip side of keeping it brief.
 You definitely want to keep it brief, but don’t leave out anything critical.

 Just as an example, I generally get one to three emails per week asking me if I can help hook someone up with a co-founder.
 These emails almost invariably leave out any useful information such as: